tekub900/Obsidian/dotNet interview questions.md

 The out keyword passes arguments by reference.
 This is very similar to the ref keyword.

+*When an argument is passed as a ref, it must be initialized before it can be passed to the method.
+An out parameter, on the other hand, need not to be initialized before passing to a method.*

 | **Ref**                                                                                                                              | **Out**                                                                                                                                        |
 | ------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |